Thomasjkeel/jsmetrics/README.rst

 look at jet streams in data.
 Also, it is hoped that *jsmetrics* provides a foundation for new metrics and for researchers to be able to quantitatively compare differences provided by existing techniques.

-*jsmetrics' philosophy:*

-The philosophy of this package was to keep the methodology of each metric as close as possible to the given research paper's description of it (if not exact), *but* to not limit the method to a given:

-        * time period,
-        * time unit (i.e. day, month, DJF),
-        * latitude/longitude resolution,
-        * region (where possible),
-        * pressure level height.

-All can be handled user-side.

-..
-        ALSO all algorithms have been broken down into various components and these components are not coupled to a given methodology.
-        As such each can be used seperately and this allows users to rebuilt aspects of a methodology (e.g. to replace a filtering method)

 Installation
 -------------
 .. code-block:: bash